Clarify your brand messaging by sharing what you offer, how you make customers’ lives better, and why they need your app

 Selling Value.
 Tell your potential customers exactly what they will get by subscribing to your app, including the content in your app, its key features, and what users can achieve by subscribing.

 Selling Price.
-When selling your value, you must reiterate that potential customers get all of the features you’ve just described for an incredibly reasonable price: just $1 for the first month and $0.27/day with an annual subscription after that.
+When selling your value, you must reiterate that potential customers get all of the features you’ve just described for an incredibly reasonable price: 7 days for free and $0.27/day with an annual subscription after that.

 Selling Community.
 Community engagement is key when it comes to selling your app, as you can use this social proof to show how current app subscribers are using your app and how it has improved their lives.